Azad Kashmir Regular Force

-The Azad Kashmir Regular Force (AKRF), formerly known as the Kashmir Liberation Forces, were the irregular forces of Azad Kashmir until 1948, when they were taken over by the government of Pakistan and converted into a regular force.
+The Azad Kashmir Regular Force (AKRF), formerly known as the Kashmir Liberation Forces (KLF), were the irregular forces of Azad Kashmir until 1948.
+They then were taken over by the government of Pakistan and converted into a regular force.
 In this form, the unit became part of the country's paramilitary forces, operating out of the nominally self-governing territory of Azad Jammu and Kashmir.

 The AKRF was altered from a functioning paramilitary force and merged into the Pakistan Army as an infantry regiment following the Indo-Pakistani War of 1971.

 A majority of the Pakistani troops who were deployed to infiltrate the Indian-administered state of Jammu and Kashmir during Operation Gibraltar in August 1965 were in service with the AKRF.
 Its failure led to the Indo-Pakistani War of 1965.

 Name

 Sardar Ibrahim Khan, the president of the Azad Kashmir provisional government in 1947–1948, called the force Azad Army, which was the term adopted by Christopher Snedden.
 Other names used were Azad forces, Azad militias and Azad irregulars.

 Within Pakistan, they were called the Kashmir Liberation Forces during the course of the First Kashmir War.
 Sources state that they were "redesignated" as the Azad Kashmir Regular Forces, but do not specify the date.

 The most likely date of the redesignation is near the end of 1948, when the Pakistan government is said to have taken command of the Azad Forces.
 Pakistan also reorganised the forces into "32 battalions of serious military potential ready to take over the position of the Pakistan Army [in the Kashmir territory].

-The conversion of the irregulars into regular forces was the key stumbling block for the resolution of the Kashmir dispute.
+The conversion of the irregulars into regular forces was the key stumbling block to the resolution of the Kashmir dispute.